awsdocs/amazon-chime-sdk-developer-guide/doc_source/record-audio.md

 ## Handling ACTION\_FAILED events<a name="handle-action-failed"></a>

-When the action fails to record the media on a call leg, the SIP media application invokes a Lambda function with the `ACTION_FAILED` event type\.
+When the action fails to record the media on a call leg, the SIP media application invokes an AWS Lambda function with the `ACTION_FAILED` event type\.
 See the following example\.

 ```
 {